ihassin/fruitymesh-mac-osx/readme.md

 # Read before you leap

 Listen, this Ansible will run __locally__, on your beloved system.
 It does not set up a VM or anything.

 I, of course, think that the operations here are harmless (i.e. the script will extract toolchains and so forth), but __please__ take a look at the Ansible script to make sure you will not regret running it.

 If you are unsure, email me and I'll provide psychological support.

 Still unsure?
-Use a VM from [here](https://github.com/ihassin/fruitymesh-ubuntu-vm).
+Calm your nerves by using a VM from [here](https://github.com/ihassin/fruitymesh-ubuntu-vm).

 # Set up